wavesplatform/docs.wavesplatform/docs/en/ride/advanced/dapp-to-dapp.md

 1. A user sends an Invoke Script transaction that invokes the callable function 1.
 2. The callable function 1 invokes the callable function 2 via a [strict variable](#strict-variable) initialized by the [invoke or reentrantInvoke](#invoke) function.
 3. The callable function 2 is executed; the script actions and [return value](#callable-function-result) are calculated.
 4. The return value is assigned to the strict variable.
-The subsequent operations of callable function 1 are executed, taking into account script actions of callable function 2 (as if the actions are applied to the blockchain state).
+The subsequent operations of callable function 1 are executed, taking into account script actions of callable function 2 (as if the actions were applied to the blockchain state).
 5. Finally, the script actions of callable functions 2 and 1 are applied to the blockchain state.

 Features:

 * dApp-to-dApp invocations can be nested.
 * All invoked callable functions are executed within a single Invoke Script transaction.
-* A dApp-to-dApp invocation can contain payments that are transferred from the balance of the invoking dApp to the balance of the invoked dApp.
+* A dApp-to-dApp invocation can contain payments that are transferred from the balance of the parent dApp to the balance of the invoked dApp.
 * Payments attached to a callable function invocation can be used in script actions and in payments attached to nested invocations.

 ## Conditions